J-Emil-P/unlock-pc-pico/README.md

 1. Install circuit python (link in requires section)
 2. Download repository zip file
 3. Unzip files
-4. Drag files from the code to your pico w files
+4. Drag files from the code folder to your pico w files
 5. Edit settings.toml with password etc
 6. Run the code by opening web-code.py in Thonny **(tested and recomended for first run)** or rename it to main.py to automaticly start code when inserted in pc (untested).
 7. Open ip adress in chrome (on your phone on same wifi) sent in shell (Inside thonny)